P1450 Code in Ford Vehicles: Meaning, Causes and Symptoms

 1. Kinks or Bends, Crack, Debris in the Fuel Vapor Hoses/Tubes

-• EVAP canister tube blockages or kinks
+• The EVAP canister tube for blocks or sharp bends

 You can use a UV light across the car’s underside, following the system’s path from the engine section to the rear fuel tank to inspect the EVAP system connections.
 Any smoke oozing from the system will lighten up in the ultraviolet light.